vovchello82/house-of-quests/README.md

 ## HOA structure

-Team operate in their own worskpaces which are represented by a corresponsing K8S workspace.
+Teams operate in their own worskpaces which are represented by a corresponsing K8S workspace.
 All for the current team intended quests are being deployed as helm charts in the target workspace.

 ## How to start

-### How ro deploy a task
+### How to deploy a task

 Wheather there is no dedicated k8s workspace, run the following command from the according helm task subfolder.
 The parameter task.impl.image.repo is required
 ```sh